-While we focus on achieving your goals, the road to getting there will have some potholes.
+While the focus is on your goals, the road will have some potholes.
 Fortunately, risk is easier to predict than return, and we can create a smoother journey through careful diversification.

-My portfolios reflect a "multi-asset" approach, which introduces more types of assets into the portfolio than simply stocks and bonds.
-Non-traditional investments may include allocations to infrastructure, real estate, and commercial mortgages, asset which offer lower correlations, better inflation tracking, or higher yields.
-Canada's largest pension funds, also known as the "smart money", started investing in non-traditional assets in the early 1990's, and today they allocate from 15-30% of their portfolios to these assets.
-"Multi-asset" diversification requires a different mindset, it is no longer only about returns and risk, but asks the question "what is the best way to ensure I can fund my future goals", or "how can this portfolio fund a retirement of many years".
+My portfolios reflect a "multi-asset" approach, which introduces more types of assets than simply stocks and bonds.
+Non-traditional investments may include infrastructure, real estate, and commercial mortgages, assets which offer lower correlations, better inflation tracking, or higher yields.
+Canada's largest pension funds, also known as the "smart money", started investing in non-traditional assets in the early 1990's, and today they allocate 15-30% of their portfolios to these assets.
+"Multi-asset" diversification requires a different mindset, it's no longer only about returns and risk, it also asks "what is the best way to ensure I reach my goals", or "how can this portfolio provide many years of retirement income"?

-While managing risk is an important focus, sometimes portfolios can take a tactical shift and tilt toward an asset classes that may have fallen out of favour, or that are relatively less expensive when compared to other assets.
+While managing risk is an important focus, sometimes portfolios can take a tactical shift and tilt toward assets that have fallen out of favour, or are less expensive than other options.

-Lastly, since no two people have the same circumstances, each portfolio is customized to your goals.
+Lastly, since no two people have the same circumstances, portfolios can be customized to your goals.